xiaomiyao/TCPChatApp/README.md

   - Validates that the username and password hash are provided.
   - Checks against duplicates using the database.
   - Adds new users through `UserRepository` and returns proper encrypted responses. ✅
-  - Compares provided credentials during login and returns an appropriate response. 🔑
+  - Compares provided credentials during login and returns an encrypted response that includes the current online users list upon success. 🔑

 🔐 ## Encryption and Serialization